DerekPascarella/Dreamcast-IP.BIN-Patcher/README.md

 When rebuilding a GDI with a modified IP.BIN (e.g., shipping a translation patch), certain emulators will refuse to boot the disc image unless both of these areas are patched consistently.
 While using an emulator's HLE BIOS option can avoid this issue, this BIOS can sometimes lead to compatibility issues not present in the stock Dreamcast BIOS.

-Note that ODEs have no such region-flag consistency requirements.
+Note that an ODE can circumvent these region-flag consistency requirements by enabling its region-free option.
 However, for perfectionist's sake, and given that many are playing Dreamcast games via emulators, this utility can be helpful for those who do want to supply a region-modified IP.BIN with their patch.

 ## Current Version
 Dreamcast IP.BIN Patcher is currently at version [1.0](https://github.com/DerekPascarella/Dreamcast-IP.BIN-Patcher/raw/main/ip_patch.exe).